SciPlay Corporation (SCPL) CEO Josh Wilson on Q3 2020 Results - Earnings Call Transcript

 Mike Cody

 Thanks, Josh.
-In the third quarter, we generated revenue of $151.2 million, which, as Josh mentioned, was 30% higher than the prior year.
+In the third quarter, we generated revenue of $151.2 million, which as Josh mentioned, was 30% higher than the prior year.
 Net income was up over 40% to $35.1 million versus $25 million in the prior year, and our AEBITDA increased 54% to $49.3 million.
-This strong growth was driven by the operating leverage in our business model, consistent results across the majority of the portfolio and continued benefit from the stay-at-home dynamic.
+This strong growth was driven by the operating leverage in our business model, consistent results across the majority of the portfolio, and continued benefit from the stay-at-home dynamic.

 Net income margin increased 170 basis points to 23.2%.
 Sales and marketing expense of $33.7 million represented 22.3% of revenue, which was down 600 basis points from the prior year.
 We continue to expect some variability in sales and marketing spend as a percent of revenue from quarter-to-quarter as we execute our portfolio approach to targeting our spend on the games and channels where we see the opportunities for the highest returns.